black-domain/power-voting/README.md

 ## 1. Overview

 Power Voting dApp is implemented according to [Filecoin Community Voting Specs](https://docs.google.com/document/d/13910NE-O3mUQ6rztt6f3xe7hwW_aS-xaPW_zHuTpBW4/edit#heading=h.4kbcnjlru68f).
 It utilizes Drand Timelock technology to achieve fair and private voting.
-It supports voting for multiple roles such as Token Holders, Storage Providers, Clients and Developers, and casts the votes of different roles to uniform voting power.
+It supports voting for multiple roles including Token Holders, Storage Providers, Clients and Developers.
+Different roles are given different voting weights according to their contributions or token holdings.
+Power Voting dApp allows different roles with different voting weights to cast the votes and then unify voting power.

 ## 2. Problem

 In the community voting process governed by DAO, since the voting data of other community members can be seen before the vote counting time, the community members will be affected by the existing voting data before voting, and some members will even take advantage of a large number of voting rights in their hands to vote at the end of the voting process to make the voting results are reversed, resulting in unfair voting.

-In the centralized voting process, since the vote counting power is in the hands of the centralized organization, it will cause problems such as vote fraud and black box operation of vote counting, resulting in the voting results being manipulated by others, which cannot truly reflect the wishes of the community.
+In the centralized voting process, since the vote counting power is in the hands of the centralized organization, it will cause problems such as vote fraud and black box operation of vote counting, resulting in the voting results being manipulated by others, which cannot truly reflect the views of the community.

 ## 3. Solution